MONITORING ENROLLMENT AND PROJECTIONS

 ANALYZING ENROLLMENT AND PROJECTIONS

-This report was most recently published in January 2017 (the 2018 report will be released later this winter).
+This report was published in January 2019.
 The Annual Enrollment Projections Report:

 - includes the Fall 10-Year Projection Tables;